 Board/Authority Authorized (BAA) courses are developed to help meet local community needs while providing choice and flexibility for students.
 Each secondary school offers a variety of board authorized courses that provide unique opportunities for students to explore particular subject areas in greater depth.

 Process for submitting a new BAA proposal:

-- A unique opportunity for students to explore a particular subject area that meets community need is identified.
+- Identify a unique opportunity for students to explore a particular subject area.

-- Determine the appropriate course grouping using the Core Course Categories guide
+- Determine the appropriate course category using the Core Course Categories guide.

 - Submit the completed BAA application to your school administration for review.

-- Once approved the course is entered into MyEd and schools are informed of the new course for their course calendars.
+- A course code is determined, entered into MyEd and schools are informed of the new course for their course calendars.